 We are proud to present the Yumicons, Both fun and educational these crazy food characters are the latest addition to our artillery in the war against food waste and a great way to encourage kids to eat fresh and healthy food.

 The Yumicons have been designed to bring a smile to children and adults.
 A new creative app is on it’s way featuring the Yumicons and an array of fun packed features.
 The launch of the app later this year will coincide with the introduction of an educational pack about food production and how we can all reduce the amount we waste.

 In the mean time a selection of Yumicon Fun Food Stickers are available for iMessages on the App Store.
-We are pleased to see that the Yumicons have already become an instant success, helping us to spread the word about about the EatBy … Continue reading
+We are pleased to see that the Yumicons have already become an instant success, helping us to spread the word about about … Continue reading

 Carlo Cracco is working with the UN’s International Fund for Agricultural Development’s (IFAD) Recipes for Change campaign to highlight the threats small scale farmers in developing countries are facing as a result of climate change.